 In Your Website

-Thoughtfully include variations, derivations, synonyms, hyponyms and hypernyms of your primary keywords and phrases.
-You will more effectively convince the search engines of your content’s theme than you would by stuffing multiple iterations of the same primary keywords into those page/s.
+You might thoughtfully include variations, derivations, synonyms, hyponyms and hypernyms of your primary keywords and phrases as/if appropriate.
+You may then more effectively convince the search engines of your content’s theme than you would by stuffing multiple iterations of the same primary keywords into those page/s.

 In Your Link Anchor Text

-Even those with a professional grasp of English language and its usage will need access to research tools to identify appropriate words relevant to the topic they are working on.
-A couple of big dictionaries can be useful, but lets not make the job any more difficult than it need be..
+Even those with a professional grasp of the English language and its usage will need access to research tools to identify appropriate words relevant to the topic they are working on.
+A couple of big dictionaries can be useful, but let us not make the job any more difficult than it needs to be.
 There are both downloadable and online tools available;

 - The Sage – free download dictionary & thesaurus with synonyms, hyponyms, hypernyms and more!